natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

    :width: 70%
    :align: center

 The website will provide you with a live Ubuntu virtual machine and easy to follow steps on the side to accompany the hacking demonstration.
-In this lesson you are learning how to hack a dummy bank account website to explore its hidden directories.
+In this lesson, you are learning how to hack a dummy bank account website, to explore its hidden directories.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/139.jpg
    :width: 70%
    :align: center

-As you can see, I successfully initiated a bank transfer from the dummy users account.
+As you can see, I, successfully, initiated a bank transfer from the dummy users account.
 This website also has an Android application that allows you to practice hacking on the go.
 This short example basically shows how easy it can be for a hacker to gather personal information.

 **ProPatriot CyberQuiz (Beta)**